-holy living, in friars and frisin-that any man should h in the ears of Luther's elects of all things most abominable.
-But the Church teacheth none other trust therein than the Scripture doth itself, and our blessed Savior himself. ale, to trust in "other men's prayers and ars' coats."
-Is not here an abominable ave so little pride in himself that he 5

-ch better than himself, and therefore 10

-too, besides himself?
-In how ture exhort each of us to pray for other?
-10

-Jas 5:16 And when the Scripture saith that the

-Vas 3.13 diligent prayer of a just man is

-much worth should we th en trust nothing therein, but think that

-at all?
-Or because the Scripture so commendeth 15

-the prayer of a good man, s

-bid him pray not for us but if he live

-and go in a friar's coat, bid him pray

-friar's coat and put on a frieze coat, and 20

-ch him a quean and call her his wife?
-20

-od livers in earth unto saints in heaven and

-or do any worship to them, at men are taught to go in any pilgrimage,

-God, while they lived here in earth,

-safe to do anything at their request 25

-e they be with him in heaven.
-23

-dare be bold to say for Tyndale myself

-that he seeth well enough that if I

-to pray for me that is here with me in

-earth I may much better J oray the saints pray for me that are 30

-g that he believeth that they be not there,

-us, but lie still, as Luther saith, asleep.

-we might ween that he believed well,

-• of his book that when we meet the 25

-saints, and talk with any of them, then let us hardily kneel and 35

-make our prayer to them.
+Rv 14:4, "These are they in the ears of Luther's elects of all things most abominable.
+But the Church women; for they are virgins teacheth none other trust therein than the Scripture doth itself, and our blessed whithersoever he goeth."
+Savior himself.
+They teach, saith Tyndale, to trust in "other men's prayers and holy living, in friars and friars' coats."
+Is not here an abominable sin-that any man should have so little pride in himself that he 5 should think other men much better than himself, and therefore desire them to pray for him too, besides himself?
+In how many places doth the Scripture exhort each of us to pray for other?
+10 Jas 5:16 And when the Scripture saith that the diligent prayer of a just man is much worth should we then trust nothing therein, but think that it were right naught worth at all?
+Or because the Scripture so commendeth the prayer of a good man, should we like his prayer the 15 less for his holy living, and bid him pray not for us but if he live naught?
+Or if he be a friar and go in a friar's coat, bid him pray not for us till he put off his friar's coat and put on a frieze coat, and run out of his order, and catch him a quean and call her his wife?
+Then goeth he from good livers in earth unto saints in heaven and findeth yet more fault in that men are taught to go in any pilgrimage, or do any worship to them, or to think that their good 20 living was so pleasant unto God, while they lived here in earth, that he will therefore vouchsafe to do anything at their request for any lover of theirs, while they be with him in heaven.
+25 Howbeit, in this point I dare be bold to say for Tyndale myself that he is not so foolish but that he seeth well enough that if I may well pray my neighbor to pray for me that is here with me in earth I may much better pray the saints pray for me that are with God in heaven-saving that he believeth that they be not there, nor neither hear us nor see us, but lie still, as Luther saith, asleep.
+And therefore Tyndale, lest we might ween that he believed well, biddeth us in another place of his book that when we meet the 30 saints, and talk with any of them, then let us hardily kneel and 35 make our prayer to them.
 And so ye shall not need to marvel much though this man be bold to jest and rail upon every man here in earth, when he feareth not to make mocks and mows at the blessed saints in heaven.